 ACEF recognizes contributions as revenue when they are received or unconditionally pledged and records these revenues as with or without donor support according to donor stipulations that limit the use of these assets due to time or purpose restrictions.
 Donor stipulations met in the same year of receipt are recorded as without donor restricted support.
 When a donor restriction is met, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statements of activities and changes in net assets as net assets released from donor restrictions.
 Conditional promises to give, that is, those with a measurable performance or other barrier and a right of return or release, are not included as support until the conditions are substantially met.
-Unconditional promises to give that are expected to be collected within one year are recorded at net realizable value.
 Unconditional promises to give that are expected to be collected in future years are recorded at the present value of their estimated future cash flows.